semaphore-protocol/semaphore/README.md

 The core of the Semaphore protocol is in the [circuit logic](/circuits/scheme.png).
 However Semaphore also provides [Solidity contracts](/contracts) (NPM: `@semaphore-protocol/contracts`) and [JavaScript libraries](https://github.com/semaphore-protocol/semaphore.js) to make the steps for offchain proof creation and onchain verification easier.
 To learn more about Semaphore visit https://semaphore.appliedzkp.org.

-⚠️ Semaphore V2 has not yet been audited.
-Please do not use it in production.
 You can find Semaphore V1 on [`version/1.0.0`](https://github.com/semaphore-protocol/semaphore/tree/version/1.0.0).

 ---